Messier 57 (M 57)

 Introduction

-Distance: 1,800 light years (Stoyan)
+Distance: 2,570 light years (Wikipedia)

-Rating: **** (Stoyan).
+Rating: **** (Stoyan)

 Observation Notes from Wikipedia (English/German Version)

-English version: The nebula disk has an angular size of 1.5 × 1 arcminutes, making it too small to be resolved with 10×50 binoculars.
+English version: The nebula disk has an angular size of 1.5 × 1 arcminutes (!!!), making it too small to be resolved with 10×50 binoculars.
 It is best observed using a telescope with an aperture of at least 20 cm (8 in), but even a 7.5 cm (3 in) telescope will reveal its elliptical ring shape.
 The interior hole can be resolved by a 10 cm (4 in) instrument at a magnification of 100×.
 Larger instruments will show a few darker zones on the eastern and western edges of the ring, and some faint nebulosity inside the disk.
 The central star, at magnitude 14.8, is difficult to spot.
-(Von: Ring Nebula (Wikipedia))
+(From: Ring Nebula (Wikipedia))

 German Version (translated): M 57 can already be perceived as a foggy "smoke ring" in a small telescope from 10 cm aperture.
 It is, however, relatively small, so that higher magnifications (> 100) are indicated.
 In telescopes with an aperture of more than 20 cm, structures in the ring become visible at higher magnifications.
 The central star, however, is extremely faint, havin an apparent brightness of 15.8 m.
 To observe it, you need a telescope of at least 25 cm aperture.
 (From: Ringnebel (Wikipedia))